raywritescode/raywritescode.github.io/_posts/2015-02-07-contacting-a-web-site.md

 ### Notes

-Links to online sources that I used to write this blog post are provided in the body of the main text.
+Links to online sources that I referenced to write this blog post are provided in the body of the main text.

-Additional online sources and miscellaneous items that I used to prepare for this blog post are listed below.
+Additional online sources and miscellaneous items that I referenced or used to prepare for this blog post are listed below.

 * [HTTP Made Really Easy: A Practical Guide to Writing Clients and Servers](http://www.jmarshall.com/easy/http/)
 * [What Happens When](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"